geraintpalmer/SAS-R/LabSheets/Week_03.md

 1. **TICKABLE**: The following code creates a list with the numbers from 1, to 10.

+        alist = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

+    We can manipulate lists in a similar way to strings.
+Try the following:

+        blist = [30, 40, 50, 60]
+        clist = alist + blist
+        print clist
+        print len(clist)
+        print clist[0]
+        print clist[-1]
+        print clist[3:12]

+    We see that python indexes lists just like strings: starting at 0.
+We can also use the `index` function as for strings.
+Try:

+        index = clist.index(40)
+        print index
+        print clist[index:index + 2]

+2. We have seen how to combine two list `+` but there is a very useful method on lists called the `append` method.
+With this we can easily add elements to lists:

+        mylist = []
+        for i in range(11):
+            if i % 2 == 0:
+                mylist.append(i)
+        print mylist

+   This makes use of the range function that we see in the previous lab sheet.

+3. **TICKABLE** Create a list with the first 1300 integers divisible by 3.

 ## Dictionaries in Python
 ## Writing data to files